kestra-io/docs/content/docs/06.workflow-components/05.triggers/schedule-trigger.md

 ## Schedule Conditions

-When the `cron` is not sufficient to determine the date you want to schedule your flow, you can use `scheduleConditions` to add some additional conditions, (for example, only the first day of the month, only the weekend, ...).
+When the `cron` is not sufficient to determine the date you want to schedule your flow, you can use `conditions` to add some additional conditions, (for example, only the first day of the month, only the weekend, ...).
 You **must** use the `{{ trigger.date }}` expression on the property `date` of the current schedule.
 This condition will be evaluated and `{{ trigger.previous }}` and `{{ trigger.next }}` will reflect the date **with** the conditions applied.